Unfriendly or hostile in manner or behavior; showing anger or enmity; tending to attack or oppose.

 friendly, amicable, peaceful, cooperative, kind, welcoming

-- The hostile crowd jeered and booed the visiting team.
+The hostile crowd jeered and threw objects at the opposing team’s players.